pingcap/docs-dm/en/feature-manually-handling-sharding-ddl-locks.md

 {
     "result": true,                                        # The result of the query for the lock information.
     "msg": "",                                             # The additional message for the failure to query the lock information or other descriptive information (for example, the lock task does not exist).
-    "locks": [                                             # The lock information list on DM-master.
+    "locks": [                                             # The existing lock information list.
         {
             "ID": "test-`shard_db`.`shard_table`",         # The lock ID, which is made up of the current task name and the schema/table information corresponding to the DDL.
             "task": "test",                                # The name of the task to which the lock belongs.
+            "mode": "pessimistic"                          # The shard DDL mode.
+Can be set to ""/`pessimistic`/`optimistic`.
-            "owner": "127.0.0.1:8262",                     # The owner of the lock.
+            "owner": "mysql-replica-01",                   # The owner of the lock (the first source ID that encounters the DDL in the pessimistic mode), which is always empty in the optimistic mode.
-            "DDLs": [                                      # The DDL list corresponding to the lock.
+            "DDLs": [                                      # The DDL list corresponding to the lock in the pessimistic mode, which is always empty in the optimistic mode.
                 "USE `shard_db`; ALTER TABLE `shard_db`.`shard_table` DROP COLUMN `c2`;"
             ],
-            "synced": [                                    # The list of DM-workers that have received all sharding DDL events in the corresponding MySQL instance.
+            "synced": [                                    # The list of sources that have received all sharding DDL events in the corresponding MySQL instance.
-                "127.0.0.1:8262"
+                "mysql-replica-01"
             ],
-            "unsynced": [                                  # The list of DM-workers that have not yet received all sharding DDL events in the corresponding MySQL instance.
+            "unsynced": [                                  # The list of sources that have not yet received all sharding DDL events in the corresponding MySQL instance.
-                "127.0.0.1:8263"
+                "mysql-replica-02"
             ]
         }
     ]